Linda0840/recipe-EDA/README.md

 The test result yielded a p-value of __`0.00`__, and given that we still use __α = 0.01__ as our significance level, we __reject the null hypothesis__, which means that recipes with lower cooking time could be **more likely** to have a higher rating compared to those with longer cooking time.

 However, it is important to note that we **cannot guarantee** for sure that our conclusion is correct, since we are performing a hypothesis testing.
 We can only conclude that it is **likely** that the recipes with lower cooking time have higher ratings.

+# Part V: Conclusion

+Overall, the project was straightforward but quite challenging.
+During the EDA process, we realized that there are a lot more HTML skills to be acquired in order to produce high-quality webpages.
+In the future, we could focus on few major aspects:

+- 1. Explore more advanced plotting techniques.

+- 2. Wrangle more real-life data since they are way more chaotic.

+- 3. Learn about more advanced data analysis tools and algorithms.